objectuser/basejava/README.md

 # basejava
-A base image for Java apps
+A base image for Java apps.

+This image is based on phusion/baseimage.

+The way I use it is to add my app to the image and an init script to run the app.